jwplayer/sparksteps/README.rst

 Dynamic Pricing (alpha)
 -----------------------

-Use CLI option ``--dynamic-pricing`` to allow sparksteps to dynamically determine best bid price for EMR task notes.
+Use CLI option ``--dynamic-pricing-<instance-type>`` to allow sparksteps to dynamically determine the best bid price for EMR instances within a certain instance group.

 Currently the algorithm looks back at spot history over the last 12 hours and calculates ``min(50% * on_demand_price, max_spot_price)`` to